 We've known him for years.

-I said yesterday, and I was very clear about this, I can't say anything negative against him, although I was obviously for Newt Kingridge, who I've known since 1990, you know Newt as well.
+I said yesterday, and I was very clear about this, I can't say anything negative against him, although I was, obviously, for Newt Kingridge, who I've known since 1990, you know Newt as well.

 Who do you think would have been better?

-Well, uh certainly in terms of just breadth of intellect, kind of fantastic oratorical ability, a kind of mental agility, and so on.
+Well, certainly in terms of just breadth of intellect, kind of fantastic oratorical ability, a kind of mental agility, and so on.

-Uh and so, you know, there are lots of strengths and weaknesses on both sides here, but I think in some ways you could say Pence is a safer choice, and probably Trump decided he's controversial enough.
+And so, you know, there are lots of strengths and weaknesses on both sides here.

 Well, understood.

-I mean, if anything, uh, I would tell you in the vetting process, certainly Newt is not going to vet as well as Mike Pence.
+I mean, if anything, I would tell you in the vetting process, certainly Newt is not going to vet as well as Mike Pence.

 I mean, he has stepped on a lot of toes over the years.

-Uh, there's certainly the issue, I guess, of marriages that people would bring up, and and between them, I guess there's six, and that would be a big issue.
+And between them, I guess there's six, and that would be a big issue.

 He's very popular with evangelicals.

-Uh that is absolutely right.
+That is absolutely right.

 Hillary may actually be Obama on steroids.